Peru deploys military to slow coronavirus spread; Chile closes borders

-LIMA/ASUNCION/SANTIAGO, March 16 (Reuters) - Peru’s government deployed masked military personnel to block major roads in Lima on Monday, while police restricted the movement of people as the country rolled out a state of enforced “social isolation” to slow the spread of coronavirus.
+LIMA/ASUNCION/SANTIAGO (Reuters) - Peru’s government deployed masked military personnel to block major roads in Lima on Monday, while police restricted the movement of people, as the country rolled out a state of enforced “social isolation” to slow the spread of coronavirus.

-In nearby Paraguay, which has eight cases of the disease so far, the government announced it would enforce a quasi curfew from 8 p.m. daily to restrict crowds, with police empowered to make arrests and prosecute those who did not comply.
+In nearby Paraguay, which has eight cases of the respiratory disease so far, the government said it would enforce a quasi curfew from 8 p.m. daily to restrict crowds, with police empowered to make arrests and prosecute those who did not comply.

-The crisis has prompted the region, on the latter end of the global curve to be affected by the virus, to lock down borders and shutter schools.
+The crisis has prompted the region, on the latter end of the global curve to be affected by the highly contagious virus, to lock down borders and shutter schools.

 Certain people, including those doing vital work, delivering food or transportation could continue to move around, he added.